gywerd/csharp2c/README.md

 The foundation is the books __C Programming for Dummies__ (Gookin 2020) and __C Programming Language__ (Kernighan & Ritchie 1988).
 The goal is to help experienced C# developers transition their experience to C programming.

 It is a project in continous development, along the path, that I comprehend the C-languge.
-This repository will include the relevant
+This repository will include the relevant code exercizes.

 ## Key differences between C# and C
 - _C_ has no `string` or `byte` keywords